-Starting level students will be best supported through teaching techniques that are multidimensional linguistically and academically.
-They need learning activities that allow them to be fully engaged by listening to others (both teachers and peers) talk about something they can relate to.
+In Growing Language and Literacy: Strategies for English Learners, Andrea Honigsfeld describes five levels of language proficiency and the practices we can employ to support students at each one.
+Starting Level students are our earliest English Learners, and can be best supported through teaching techniques that are multidimensional, both linguistically and academically.
+These children need learning activities that allow them to be fully engaged by listening to others (both teachers and peers) talk about something they can relate to.
 When it comes to contributing to class, find ways for students to do so with minimal language use such as expressing themselves nonverbally, visually, artistically, through movement, and so on.
 If literate in the native language, encouraging students to use that language as a bridge to English is critical for cultural, social-emotional, and linguistic development.

 When you have a student at the Starting level in your class, make sure that he or she feels welcome and included in the classroom and school community.
 Three practices to implement are (1) using what is familiar to your new students as a primary source of or link to learning, (2) establishing a peer support system, and (3) building basic comprehension and communicative language in English.